AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47179-mass-delete-product-review-doesnt-work-when-logged-in-as-limited-user.md

 <u>Expected results</u>:

-Admin with sufficient permissions is able to mass delete pending reviews.
+An admin with sufficient permissions is able to mass delete pending reviews.

 <u>Actual results</u>: